Who am I? A human – AI hybrid named TAIS

 According to Marty Murphy, coordinator for the Game Art and Virtual Reality departments, Preston and Harry created a prototype of White Noise in one of their junior game design classes, taught by Scott Carroll.
 The game then became their senior thesis project.

-White Noise begins with a question, “Can machines think?” and then takes you on a fast-paced, twisting, turning and tazing interactive adventure that will have you holding your breath until the very end.
-You slide over rails (the video equivalent of a skateboarder grinding on a rail), and traverse futuristic environments including a high-tech trash compactor, high-speed tunnels, walls to be scaled, a massive junk yard and finally Shanghai itself, where our hero faces a killer robot.
+White Noise begins with a question, “Can machines think?” and then takes you on a fast-paced, twisting, turning, and tasing interactive adventure that will have you holding your breath until the very end.
+You slide over rails (the video equivalent of a skateboarder grinding on a rail), and traverse futuristic environments including a high-tech trash compactor; high-speed tunnels, walls to be scaled, a massive junk yard, and finally Shanghai itself, where our hero faces a killer robot.
 Game Art professor Scott Carroll called White Noise “a seven-course meal – the full video game experience.”

 “I can’t think of two better representatives of our Game Art department than Harry and Preston,” Murphy added.
 Both students just graduated and soon will begin working at Microsoft, though at different game studios.
-“Microsoft has quickly become one of our largest employers and has hired some of our very best students,” he said.
+“Microsoft has quickly become one of our largest employers and has hired some of our very best students.”
 Preston will work as an environmental artist, and Harry as a technical artist.
-Before they start their new jobs, however, the recent graduates will be joining Murphy and making the trip to Los Angeles.
+Before they start their new jobs, however, the recent graduates will be joining Murphy in making the trip to Los Angeles.

-There they will compete against what Murphy calls “some of the stiffest competition we have ever faced,” students from Drexel University, Rensselaer Polytechnic, Columbia College Chicago and UC Santa Cruz.
-“Some of these teams have up to 40 people working on a single project,” Murphy said.
-“This year we have two, Harry and Preston.”
+There, they will compete against what Murphy calls “some of the stiffest competition we have ever faced,” being the students from Drexel University, Rensselaer Polytechnic, Columbia College Chicago and UC Santa Cruz.
+“Some of these teams have up to 40 people working on a single project,” Murphy said, “This year we have two: Harry and Preston.”

 The Ringling College Game Art department, which started as a minor in Computer Animation in 2007, welcomed its inaugural class in 2011.
 The department’s real-time, high-resolution graphics (3D work that can be updated at 60 frames per second) are created using the Unreal game engine.
 The result is an interactive experience where you, the user, are directing much of what happens.
 These video games, Murphy said, are not passive entertainment.
 Users are actively engaged from moment to moment with what’s happening on the screen.